Monday, September 7, 2020

 “Our father made the bedframes and benches,” Valentine bragged.
 “He made all the woodwork.
 It’s so beautiful!”

-“This definitely isn’t like sleeping in my bed,” Marie considered.
+“This definitely isn’t like sleeping in my bed,” Marie said.
 “I will hardly get any sleep at all . . .”

-Trying to sleep, she watched the snow out the window with a shooting star drifting into the distant night sky.
+Unable to fall asleep, she watched the snow out the window with a star shooting into the distant night sky.
+She finally drifted to sleep.

-Valentine slipped into the kitchen to peer through the window, and the children realized they had been visited by angels.
+Valentine slipped into the kitchen to peer through the window.
+The children realized they were visited by angels.
+Their large wings and halos glistened as they floated in the night sky.

-“Look, they are dressed in silver robes with golden harps and lutes,” Marie gasped, whispering to Valentine as her heart leapt.
+“Angels!
+Dressed in silver robes with golden harps and lutes,” Marie whispered to Valentine as her heart leapt.

-He opened the front door of the poor woodcutter’s home in the breaking dawn and snapped a bough from a nearby fir tree.
-Amidst the excitement, the woodcutter and his wife hurried to the front porch with their rifle.
+He opened the front door of the poor woodcutter’s home in the breaking dawn to sing and dance with the angels.
+Amidst the excitement, the woodcutter hurried to the front porch with his rifle.
+His wife stood beside him in a robe with her hair in a handkerchief.

-“What is going on?” the woodcutter yelled, only to be stunned at the gathering in front of his home.
+“What is going on?” the woodcutter yelled, stunned at the gathering in front of his home.

-After a moment to realize what was happening, the woodcutter and his wife fell to their knees in reverence.
+After a moment, the woodcutter and his wife fell to their knees in reverence.

-The angels and children continued to sing and dance on the early Christmas morning in the French countryside.
+The angels continued to sing and dance with the Christ Child on the early Christmas morning in the French countryside.
+Marie, Valentine, and their parents joined in the celebration.
+They made merry music with the angels’ harps and lutes.

 “Glory to God,” the woodcutter called into the fields.
 “Who am I that you would choose me, a humble servant?”